dipkimyen/Instruction-Tuning-for-On-Demand-Information-Extraction/README.md

 * Training hyperparameters
 * Instruction templates
 * Inference and Evaluation

 After training, you can perform inference using:
 '''bash
 python infer.py --model_path <path_to_model> --input_file <input_data>'''
 This will generate the extracted information based on the provided instructions in the input_file.

-## Experiments
-The project includes several experiments to test the efficacy of instruction tuning in different scenarios.
-These experiments involve:
-* Different Instruction Types: Testing various forms of instructions to see how they impact model performance.
-* Data Variety: Evaluating the model on different types of text data, from structured information to more complex, free-form text.
-* Model Comparisons: Comparing the performance of instruction-tuned models against baseline models.

 ## Results
 1. Prediction